-While COVID-19 presents alarming concerns for our country and for those who are terminally ill, Centers for Disease Control and Prevention statistics confirm:
+COVID-19 presents alarming concerns for our country and for those who are terminally ill:

-- Most people (97–98%) who contract COVID-19 will survive.
+- Most people (about 98%) who contract COVID-19 will survive.
 Eight out of 10 will have symptoms that can be managed at home.

 What are the symptoms of COVID-19?

-The coronavirus hijacks the cells of the throat and lungs, causing COVID-19.
-Symptoms range from a fever and dry cough to the inability to breathe.
-You may not require hospitalization if you have mild to moderate symptoms.
+- Difficulty breathing.
+The coronavirus hijacks the cells of the throat and lungs.
+You may not require hospitalization if you have mild to moderate breathing problems.
 In those cases, your provider may encourage you to stay home and isolate yourself from others to manage your illness.

 What do I need to think about if I were to become seriously ill with COVID-19?

 - Determine your goals of care.
 Think about what matters to you most.
 It’s best to do this before you are confronted with COVID-19.
 But if you already have the disease, it’s not too late.
-Ask yourself the following questions.
-The descriptions of the different treatment options, below, may help as you try to answer these questions.
+The descriptions of the different treatment options listed below, and your own health status, may help as you try to answer these questions.
+While anyone with COVID-19 can die, a person in reasonably good health is very likely to survive.
+Weighing your values along with your health status will help give you the full picture as you make treatment decisions.
 Each of us may choose a different path.
 The point is to think about what matters to you:

 - If I begin to have difficulty breathing from coronavirus, would I prefer to be in the hospital with immediate access to life-saving interventions and around-the-clock medical care, but isolated from my loved ones?
 Or would I want to explore whether I can be cared for in the comfort of my home?

 - If my disease progresses and less invasive treatments are no longer working, do I want to go to the hospital and attempt additional life-saving treatments?
 Or would I prefer to forgo life-prolonging treatments and instead choose comfort care, so that I can die at home?